 But, safety is just the beginning of the benefits of rubber mulch.

 In addition to the apparent safety benefits, rubber can be utilized in a multitude of projects from construction to large-scale landscaping projects.
-Additional benefits include:
+Additional benefits of rubber mulch include:

 Rubber mulch has come under fire in the past over concerns that longtime exposure to the chemicals used to make tires might cause harm to children, pets, and the ground itself.
 To date, however, there have been no studies produced that indicate rubber mulch poses a toxic hazard.
 Rubber mulch is, by all accounts, completely safe.